-- 1. To consider and adopt the audited financial statements of the Company for the financial year ended March 31, 2022, the report of the Auditors' thereon, and the report of the Board of Directors. - 2.
-To declare a final dividend of ₹ 1 per equity share for the year ended March 31, 2022. - 3.
+- To consider and adopt the audited financial statements of the Company for the financial year ended March 31, 2023, the report of the Auditors' thereon, and the report of the Board of Directors. - 2.
 To appoint a Director in place of Shri.
-Kaizad R. DadyBurjor (DIN: 00022387) who retires by rotation and, being eligible, offers himself for reappointment. - 4.
-To re-appoint M/s.
-B. K. Khare & Co., Chartered Accountants as statutory auditors of the Company and to fix their remuneration.
+Kaizad R. DadyBurjor (DIN: 00022387) who retires by rotation and, being eligible, offers himself for reappointment.